 Neither full-time nor part-time students may take in excess of eight credit hours during the summer session.
 The summer session has no minimum for purposes of this policy.
-Intersessions, when offered, is a maximum of 3 units, depending on offerings announced in the registration materials.
+Intersessions, when offered, are capped at a maximum of 3 units, depending on offerings announced in the registration materials.